-If all the steps are completed and your account remains limited, it means one of 2 things:
+If all of the steps are completed and your account remains limited, it means one of two things:

 - We've sent you an email asking for more information, or

-Please note that for most limitations our customer service specialists can't remove your limitation over the phone.
+For most cases, our customer service specialists can't remove your limitation over the phone.
 Please wait for us to contact you.
-If we have asked you to upload additional information, you can upload documents in the Resolution Center.
+You can upload any additional information we may have requested in the Resolution Center.

 - Click Go to Account Limitations.

 If you complete the required steps and we ask you for more information by email, please respond as soon as possible so we can get things resolved.
 If we've asked for additional information, but you are unsure what to provide, please review the kind of documentation we accept.